37th Ohio Infantry Regiment: Service

-The 37th Ohio Infantry Regiment was organized at Camp Dennison, Ohio, and mustered in October 2, 1861, to serve three years.
+The 37th Ohio Infantry Regiment was organized was organized at Cleveland, recruited among the Germans of Cleveland, Toledo, St. Marys, Youngstown, Columbus, and Chillicothe.
+It trained at Camp Dennison, Ohio, and mustered on October 2, 1861, to serve three years.

 The regiment was ordered to the Kanawha Valley, West Virginia and attached to Benham's Brigade, District of the Kanawha, West Virginia, to October, 1861.

 District of the Kanawha, West Virginia, to March, 1862.

 2nd Brigade, Kanawha Division, Department of the Mountains, to May, 1862.

 2nd Brigade, Kanawha Division, West Virginia, to August, 1862.

 District of the Kanawha, West Virginia, Department of the Ohio, to December, 1862.

 Ewing's Brigade, Kanawha Division, West Virginia, to January, 1863.

 3rd Brigade, 2nd Division, 15th Army Corps, Army of the Tennessee, to October, 1863.

 2nd Brigade, 2nd Division, 15th Army Corps, to June, 1865.

 Department of Arkansas to August, 1865.

 On expiration of its term of service the original members (except veterans) were mustered out, and the organization, composed of veterans and recruits, retained in the service until August 7.
 1865, when it was mustered out in accordance with orders from the War Department.